 - When compared to the react-native flutter apps produced were smaller in size when compared to the other cross-platform applications.

-- When it comes to performance, Flutter takes the crown.
+- There are more advantages of Flutter over React Native.
+When it comes to performance, Flutter takes the crown.
 In nearly all of our tests it has performed much faster than React Native.

 - For instance, you can reach animation runtime speeds of 60 frames per second when using Flutter.